Self-Stabilizing MIS Computation in the Beeping Model: Definitions and Analysis Outline

 Let $G=(V,E)$ be a graph with $n$ vertices.
 For each vertex $v \in V$, $N(v)$ denotes the set of $v$'s neighbors in $G$, and $\deg(v)=|N(v)|$ is the degree of $v$.
 Also, $N^+(v) = N(v) \cup \{v\}$ is the set of $v$'s neighbors and $v$ itself.
 Let $\deg_2(v) = \max_{u \in N^+(v)}\deg(u)$ the maximum degree of all the vertices in $N^+(v)$.

 We introduce a few random variables that are used to describe the random process generated by the execution of \cref{alg:jsx-ss}.
-If we denote with $\ell_t(v)$ the level of vertex $v \in V$ at the beginning of round $t \geq 1$, the process is completely described by the random variables $\{\ell_t(v), v \in V\}_{t \geq 1}$.
+If we denote with $\ell_t(v)$ the level of vertex $v \in V$ at the beginning of round $t \geq 1$, the random execution of the algorithm at time $t$ depends only on the values $\{\ell_t(v)\}_{v \in V}$.
 We denote with $\mathcal{F}_t$ the filtration of the process until step $t$, which in particular gives us the values $\{\ell_t(v)\}_{v \in V}$.

 We notice that in \cref{alg:jsx-ss} a vertex $v \in V$ is \emph{stable} and permanently added to the MIS prior to round $t$ if $\ell_t(v)=-\ellmax(v)$ and, for all $u \in N(v)$, $\ell_t(u)=\ellmax(u)$.
 Hence, if we define which has value in $[-1,1]$, we have that the set of vertices that have been added to the final MIS set before round $t$ is defined by